Jorijn/jorijn.com/services.md

 * [Wordpress Development](/freelance-wordpress-developer)

 ## Interim Teamplayer
-If you positioned in The Netherlands, you could hire me to consult and develop on your location.
+If you are positioned in The Netherlands, you could hire me to consult and develop on your location.
 I work solo as well as in a team.
 Using tools as JIRA or [ActiveCollab](https://activecollab.com) I document my progress with SCRUM or KANBAN systems.

 ## What I don't do
 Please don't contact me about working for equity or participating on your payroll.